tusharpamnani/Hacknow-Hackathon-Submission-2023/README.md

 2. **Get Ether:** Ensure you have a sufficient amount of Ether in your wallet to cover the transaction fees and the voting process.

-3. **Access the DApp:** Visit the Ethereum Voting DApp website (provide URL here) using a compatible web browser with your Ethereum wallet extension enabled.
+3. **Access the DApp:** Visit the Ethereum Voting DApp website (url will be uploaded soon) using a compatible web browser with your Ethereum wallet extension enabled.

 4. **Connect Wallet:** On the DApp's website, click the "Connect Wallet" button.
 This will prompt you to connect your Ethereum wallet.
 Choose your preferred wallet and authorize the connection.